shassem/GCPTerraform-Jenkins/README.md

 Deployment file:
 - Created a new namespace called "jenkins" for the jenkins app.
 - Init Containers to install docker and kubernetes so I can use docker cli and kubectl in the pipeline.
-- Mounting the docker.sock path so I can execute docker commands inside the application.
+- Mounting the docker.sock path so I can execute docker commands inside the application and to let the container deploy another containers on GKE.
 - Mounting jenkins_home to save all the configurations and details done in the jenkins app.
 - Load balancer that listens on port 8080.